 Hello!
 My name is Jeremy Zehr and I am a linguist and a programmer.
-As of January 2024, I work as a data scientist for the Linguistic Research Infrastructure (LiRI) at the University of Zurich.
-Until December 2022, I was an Application Developer at the Linguistic Data Consortium at the University of Pennsylvania.
+As of January 2024, I work as a software engineer for the Linguistic Research Infrastructure (LiRI) at the University of Zurich.
+Until December 2022, I was an application developer at the Linguistic Data Consortium at the University of Pennsylvania.
 Prior to that, I was a post-doctoral researcher in semantics and pragmatics in Florian Schwarz's lab and for the mindCORE project.
 I completed my Ph.D. thesis in Linguistics, titled "Vagueness, Presupposition and Truth-Value Judgments", at the Institut Jean Nicod, under the co-supervision of Paul Egré and Orin Percus.

 I am the developer of PCIbex, an open-science solution for desgining and running online experiments.
 You can learn how to use it here and try it for yourself here (no account required).
 The project is currently generously funded by mindCORE.